No. 12 Baylor still undefeated after 17-14 win over WVU | Federal News Network

 THE TAKEAWAY

-West Virginia: The Mountaineers have lost four Big 12 games in a row for first-year coach Neal Brown since opening conference play with a win at Kansas.
+West Virginia: The Mountaineers have lost four Big 12 games in a row since opening conference play with a win at Kansas.
 The Big 12’s worst offense again struggled to get anything done.
 With first-and-goal at the 10 on their first drive after halftime, Kendall was still calling out signals when the snap whiffed by his head.
 Kendall fell down, running back Leddie Brown couldn’t get the rolling ball before defensive end James Lynch finally corralled it at the 37.

 Baylor: The Bears have moved up 10 spots in the AP Top 25 since first getting ranked at the start of October.
 They may not have been their sharpest playing on a Thursday night for so many to see in a nationally televised game, but Brewer and Co. got another victory.